 Are the gardens handicap-accessible?

-The garden paths and all buildings are wheelchair accessible.
+The garden paths are wheelchair accessible.
 However, many of the paths can become soft in seasonal weather.
-Unfortunately, the City is unable to offer wheelchair rental or loans at this time.
+The City is unable to offer wheelchair rentals.

 Can I rent a golf cart to tour the gardens?

 Hamilton Bland envisioned the gardens as a leisurely walking tour, and visitors are encouraged to experience nature at close hand.
 Golf carts are not available for individuals and cannot be rented, nor should personal carts be brought into the gardens.

 Is there someplace to eat at the gardens?